prettore/link-disconnection-prototype/README.md

 #### Circuit

-Using a transistor (bc517 NPN) and resistor (226M Ohms 2%) we can activate/deactivate the step-up module and as a consequence the RF relay.
+Using a transistor (bc517 NPN) and resistor (226M Ohms 2%), we can activate/deactivate the step-up module and, as a consequence, the RF relay.
 See the prototype scheme.

 #### Server script